Skip to content

 What Sets Us Apart?

-The Pediatric Craniofacial team at Golisano Children's Hospital offers the region's only center dedicated to the needs and treatment of children born with cleft lip, cleft palate, and other craniofacial anomalies.
+The Pediatric Cleft and Craniofacial team at UR Medicine Golisano Children's Hospital offers the Rochester metropolitan area and surrounding region's only center dedicated to the needs and treatment of children born with cleft lip, cleft palate, and other craniofacial anomalies.

 When you are facing a pregnancy with a complex condition, just making all the needed appointments can be overwhelming.
-Our team of fetal and maternal care coordinators will ensure you receive all the information and support you need before and during delivery.
+Our team is here to ensure you receive all the information and support you need before and after delivery, and in the years that follow.

 Maternal-Fetal Medicine Granted AIUM Accreditation 2021-2024